EcaleD/EcaleD.github.io/content/post/doc-test-automation/index.md

 Setting up a full test framework or pipeline from scratch isn’t realistic.
 So this trial relies on a few prerequisites:
 - Your development team already has a CI pipeline.
 - Test cases are not difficult to be created.
-In my case, the test tool uses SQL syntax, which isn’t too complex for a database tech writer.
+In my case, the test tool uses SQL syntax.
 - You have access and permissions to required resources.

 ## Step 1: Set up a VM for testing